Winter Hanging Baskets That Will Look Incredible all Season

 No winter hanging basket plant list would be complete without mentioning winter pansies.

-While pansies don’t put on much growth during cold spells, they often maintain their blooms, even during periods of snow.
+I’ve noticed that in my garden, the pansies don’t put on much growth during cold spells, but they often maintain their blooms, even during periods of snow.

-The secret to using pansies is to cram them into the basket as they won’t grow much.
+My tip is to cram them into the basket, as they won’t grow much in the winter.